 By Jennifer Werner McCarren on | No Comments

-Finding great photography locations near to you will take some investigative work on your part, but along with that you can also use some new tools that I will share with you later on in this post.
-But first let's go over why using a great photography location is important, and later I will go over the attributes that I feel make a photography location great!
+Finding great photography locations near you will take some investigative work on your part, but along with that, you can also use some new tools that I will share with you later on in this post.

 Some days it feels like everyone with a fancy camera is hanging up a shingle and trying to start a professional photography business.
 So, how do you differentiate yourself from the competition?
 Especially if that competition is priced significantly lower?

 Your talent and experience are worth more, of course, but let’s face it, for families just looking for a cute Christmas card photo, the lower price point is likely to win every time -- unless you can offer them something truly different!

 When you can’t compete on price point (and I really urge you not to try), you need to find something else that distinguishes you from the rest.
 Something that makes potential clients say, "Yes, I have to use her (or him) as my photographer."